rochars/wavefile/README.md

 ```

 ### IMA-ADPCM

 16-bit 8000 Hz mono wave files can be compressed as IMA-ADPCM:

 ```javascript
 // Encode a 16-bit wave file as 4-bit IMA-ADPCM:
 wav.toIMAADPCM();
 ```

-IMA-ADPCM files compressed with **wavefile** will have a block align of 256 bytes.
+IMA-ADPCM files compressed with **WaveFile** will have a block align of 256 bytes.

 If the audio is not 16-bit it will be converted to 16-bit before compressing.
 Compressing audio with sample rate different from 8000 Hz or more than one channel is not supported and will throw errors.

 To decode 4-bit IMA-ADPCM as 16-bit linear PCM:

 ```javascript
 // Decode 4-bit IMA-ADPCM as 16-bit:
 wav.fromIMAADPCM();
 ```

 Decoding always result in 16-bit audio.
 To decode to another bit depth:

 ```javascript
 // Decode 4-bit IMA-ADPCM as 24-bit:
 wav.fromIMAADPCM("24");
 ```

 ### A-Law

 16-bit wave files (mono or stereo) can be encoded as A-Law:

 ```javascript
 // Encode a 16-bit wave file as 8-bit A-law:
 wav.toALaw();
 ```

 If the audio is not 16-bit it will be converted to 16-bit before compressing.

 To decode 8-bit A-Law as 16-bit linear PCM:

 ```javascript
 // Decode 8-bit A-Law as 16-bit:
 wav.fromALaw();
 ```

 Decoding always result in 16-bit audio.
 To decode to another bit depth:

 ```javascript
 // Decode 8-bit A-Law as 24-bit:
 wav.fromALaw("24");
 ```

 ### mu-Law

 16-bit wave files (mono or stereo) can be encoded as mu-Law:

 ```javascript
 // Encode a 16-bit wave file as 8-bit mu-law:
 wav.toMuLaw();
 ```

 If the audio is not 16-bit it will be converted to 16-bit before compressing.

 To decode 8-bit mu-Law as 16-bit linear PCM:

 ```javascript
 // Decode 8-bit mu-Law as 16-bit:
 wav.fromMuLaw();
 ```

 Decoding always result in 16-bit audio.
 To decode to another bit depth:

 ```javascript
 // Decode 8-bit mu-Law as 24-bit:
 wav.fromMuLaw("24");
 ```

 ### Change the bit depth

 You can change the bit depth of the audio with the **toBitDepth(bitDepth)** method.
 WaveFile only change the bit depth of the samples; no dithering is done.

 ```javascript
 // Load a wav file with 32-bit audio let wav = new WaveFile(fs.readFileSync("32bit-file.wav"));